 Retention mucoceles need duct dilatation with a lacrimal catheter, in addition, to ensure that it drains salivary secretion properly.

-Micromarsupialization is another technique which employs a thick silk suture passed through the lesion at the largest diameter and knotted.
+Micromarsupialization is another technique that employs a thick silk suture passed through the lesion at the largest diameter and knotted.
 It is left in place for 7-10 days, within which time the cyst reduces and vanishes.
 It is used in small children, being less painful, simple, non-traumatic, and having a good success rate.

 Other methods of excision